 Minor Injuries are mostly accidental or did not come about with intent to cause serious harm.
 These often occur when a player is randomly kicked and no announcement is sent out to report an injury.
-There is minimal loss to these injuries, from nothing to minor exp loss similar to that of a re-spawn.
+There is minimal loss to these injuries, from no exp loss to minor exp loss similar to that of a re-spawn.

 A Critical Injury is the most severe type of injury.
 These are potentially fatal injuries which place the character at chance of death (permanent death/deletion).
 There are even some scenarios where the injury is lethal, though this is usually revealed upon casualty reports after a battle has concluded.
 Should a player’s character receive a lethal blow upon the moment of critical injury, the casualty report will typically be displayed as an announcement, to let the player base know that that character has fallen in battle.
-A critical injury will not break items, however the character is “under the knife” so to speak, and at risk of succumbing to their wounds, and should this happen they lose their entire character.
-Those who are not reported dead after a battle or have not been found as a corpse in the middle of the battlefield have a chance to recover, it is a 3 day window where medical supplies and the intervention of other entities such as players or M.O.B. controlled NPCs can be used to prevent the character from passing away.
-Making sure there are supplies on hand and available via Resource Drives in order to aid critical injuries is key to helping characters recover.
+A critical injury will break items, however the character is “under the knife” so to speak, and at risk of succumbing to their wounds, and should this happen they lose their character.
+Those who are not reported dead after a battle have a chance to recover, it is a 3 (M.O.B.) day window where medical supplies and the intervention of other entities such as players or Storyline NPCs can be used to prevent the character from passing away or eliminating the player.
+Making sure there are supplies on hand and available via Recovery Drives in order to aid critical injuries is key to helping characters recover.
 Should all attempts to recover the critically injured character fail or be killed by another player or Storyline entity, by the end of the 3 day window, the character will be declared dead via an announcement.
 (Death is more commonly called Perma-Kill by members of the community of Defenders of the Cross.)